 Vitamin K is essential for several proteins involved in blood coagulation, a function the body requires to prevent excess bleeding.
-These vitamin K dependant blood-clotting factors form the ‘coagulation cascade’ which helps our blood to coagulate and stop us from bleeding
+These vitamin K dependant blood-clotting factors form the ‘coagulation cascade’ which helps our blood to coagulate and stop us from bleeding excessively

-While they are related, there are many differences between vitamin K1 and vitamin K2 – including their chemical structure, the way they work in the body, how they are metabolised and the foods they can be found in.
+While they are related, there are many differences between vitamin K1 and vitamin K2.
+T heir chemical structure, the function they have in the body and how they are metabolised are different.

-Vitamin K2 is primarily bacterial in origin and found in foods such as cheese, cheese curd and fermented foods – in particular Natto (a traditional Japanese fermented soy bean food).
+Vitamin K2 is primarily bacterial in origin and found in animal-based foods, such as cheese, cheese curd, fermented foods, egg yolk, whole milk, and in particular Natto (a traditional Japanese fermented soy bean food).
 In addition, it is found in fatty meats and liver.

 For maximum benefits and to increase absorption, it is recommended to cook foods high in vitamin K in fat or oil as they are fat-soluble.